 Latex male condoms, when used consistently and correctly, can reduce the risk of transmission of chlamydia and gonorrhea.

 CDC recommends yearly chlamydia testing of all sexually active women age 25 or younger, older women with risk factors for chlamydial infections (those who have a new sex partner or multiple sex partners), and all pregnant women.
 An appropriate sexual risk assessment by a health care provider should always be conducted and may indicate more frequent screening for some women.

-Any genital symptoms such as an unusual sore, discharge with odor, burning during urination, or bleeding between menstrual cycles could mean an STD infection.
+Any genital symptoms such as an unusual sore, discharge with odor, burning during urination, or bleeding between menstrual cycles could mean an STI.
 If a woman has any of these symptoms, she should stop having sex and consult a health care provider immediately.
-Treating STDs early can prevent PID.
-Women who are told they have an STD and are treated for it should notify all of their recent sex partners so they can see a health care provider and be evaluated for STDs.
+Treating STIs early can prevent PID.
+Women who are told they have an STI and are treated for it should notify all of their recent sex partners so they can see a health care provider and be evaluated for STIs.
 Sexual activity should not resume until all sex partners have been examined and, if necessary, treated.

 Call us for a rapid and confidential diagnosis and treatment.